IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 The Microsoft Azure Device Twin corresponding to the Azure Sphere development board will need updating to include the same "azure" component settings.
 This is found in the Device twin JSON at "properties" / "desired" / "Components" / "azure".
-This is can be accessed via the Azure portal.
+This can be accessed via the Azure portal.

 The device twin "main" has the bacnet component referenced and the